msanand/msanand.github.io/_posts/2014-08-31-angularjs-best-parts.md

 I also find the usage of directives (if designed well) greatly enhances the readability of the HTML.
 Imagine HTML with some rich elements like `<colorpicker></colorpicker>`, `<datepicker></datepicker>`, etc. instead of infinitely nested div elements.

-Side-note: Polymer, another initiative driven by Google, is making the Web Components standard available to modern day browsers.
-I really hope to see some synergy between Polymer and AngularJS in the area of Web Components, instead of each taking a path of their own.
+**Side-note:** Polymer, another initiative driven by Google, is making the Web Components standard available to modern day browsers.
+I really hope to see some synergy between Polymer and AngularJS in the area of Web Components, instead of each taking a path of its own.

 ### Dependency Injection